OXID-eSales/oxideshop-user-documentation/installation/new-installation/new-installation.rst

 ﻿New installation
 ================

-This section tells you how to install OXID eShop 6.3.
-The installation is no longer based on installation packages.
-The files required for the shop are provided by Composer, a dependency manager for PHP.
-After that, you can run the web-based setup and install the shop as usual.
+Learn how to install OXID eShop 6.4.

+To get the files required for the shop, use Composer, a dependency manager for PHP.

+After that, run the web-based setup and install the shop as usual.

 .. image:: ../../media/screenshots/oxbaae01.png
     :alt: Setup, Step 1